Can people who have sleep apnea and use a CPAP get affordable life insurance?

 Sleep Apnea Can Be Serious

 Sleep apnea is a condition life insurance underwriters take very seriously, as it can cause much bigger problems than snoring.
-If left untreated and if the apnea is severe, one serious side effect is that patients are prone to accidents, due to the lack of a good nights sleep.
+If left untreated and if the apnea is severe, one serious side effect is that patients are prone to accidents, due to the lack of a good night’s sleep.
 They experience fatigue and fall asleep at the wheel.

 If it was normal and you wear your device every night, that’s a good start.
 Do you experience any symptoms, such as fatigue, daytime sleepiness, or falling asleep at work.
 Lastly, are you overweight?
-If you treat the apnea, but are still overweight, you will not qualify for the higher ratings.
+If you treat the apnea, but are still overweight, you will not qualify for the better ratings and pricing.

-Not all insurance carriers are as lenient as others about sleep apnea, so make sure to talk to a knowledgeable, independent life insurance agent like me about your case, to be sure you get the lowest price available to you.*Huntley Wealth Insurance and its representatives do not give legal or tax advice.
+Not all insurance carriers are as lenient as others about sleep apnea, so make sure to talk to a knowledgeable, independent life insurance agent like our agents at Huntley Wealth about your case, to be sure you get the lowest price available to you.
+You can reach us at 877-443-9467.*While we make every effort to keep our site updated, please be aware that "timely" information on this page, such as quote estimates, or pertinent details about companies, may only be accurate as of its last edit day.
+Huntley Wealth & Insurance Services and its representatives do not give legal or tax advice.
 Please consult your own legal or tax adviser.